 Treating Tapeworm Infection During Pregnancy

 It is best to consult the doctor as soon as symptoms of a tapeworm infection surface.
 Depending on the type of tapeworm, the doctor will prescribe medicines.
 Treatment protocol depends on the type of worm infestation.

-- For fish tapeworm, the doctor prescribes praziquantel and supplements of vitamin B that include folic acid.
+- For fish tapeworms, the doctor prescribes praziquantel and supplements of vitamin B that include folic acid.

 - For pork tapeworm, the doctor recommends niclosamide or praziquantel.
 If the tapeworm infection results in cysts in the brain, the doctor is most likely to prescribe praziquantel, corticosteroidsiX A group of steroid hormones produced in the adrenal cortex that are used to reduce inflammation , and albendazole.

-- For beef tapeworm, doctor mostly prescribes niclosamide or praziquantel.
+- For beef tapeworms, doctors mostly prescribe niclosamide or praziquantel.

 - For dwarf tapeworm, doctor prescribes praziquantel or niclosamide to alleviate the symptoms of the infection

 - Finally for Echinococcus tapeworms, the doctor would recommend albendazole, praziquantel, or even surgery if need be (4).